 You can substitute the raffia for reed.
 Due to the extra expense, I opted for raffia.

-If you liked this hack, you may also like this Pottery Barn hack lamp idea and this earthenware vase idea.
+If you liked this hack, you might also like this Pottery Barn hack lamp idea and this earthenware vase idea.

 Pat